cansdev/wireframe-3d-prediction/README.md

 ---

 **🎉 Congratulations!
-You have successfully created a deep learning system that achieves 100% accuracy in predicting wireframe structures from point cloud data through strategic overtraining.**
+You have successfully created a deep learning system that achieves 100% accuracy in predicting wireframe structures from point cloud data through vertex-optimized total overfitting with massive neural network capacity.**